hive-engine/hivesmartcontracts-wiki/Burndollar-contract.md

   * updateParamsFee = the cost in BEED of updating the burnRouting or feePercentage.  // fields available also available upon creation
   * maxAirdropsPerBlock = the cost in BEED of converting any amount of a parent token to the stable coin
   * minAmountConvertible = the minimal quantity a user must convert of a parent in the stable coin
-  * dTokenToIssuer = the stable coins issue to the stable coin owner upon creation, intended to be used to create market pools
+  * dTokenToIssuer = the stable coins issued to the stable coin owner upon creation, intended to be used to create market pools
   * burnToken = the token to be burned to call actions